-Late Fees: Late payments of Housing fees may not be accepted.
-In the event that payment is not received by the due date, the Resident's assigned room may be forfeited and assigned to another eligible applicant.
+Late Fees: Late payments of Student Housing fees may not be accepted.
+In the event that payment is not received by the due date, the resident's assigned room may be forfeited and assigned to another eligible applicant.

-Housing rental fees are payable by semester and early departures in December and April are not eligible for refund and may be subject to an early withdrawal fee of \$100.
+Housing rental fees are payable by semester and early departures in December and April are not eligible for refund.

-Students who plan to attend Spring/Summer Semester and wish to stay in Housing need to complete a new application form and arrange for fee payment.
-There is a rate increase for Students who wish to remain in Housing over the Summer break (if not attending classes).
+Students who plan to attend Spring/Summer Semester and wish to stay in Student Housing need to complete a new application form and arrange for fee payment.

-HOUSING REFUND POLICY
+STUDENT HOUSING REFUND POLICY